amruta95/MLZoomCamp_Capstone_Project/README.md

  1. Problem Description
  2. Files Description
  3. Virtual Environment and Package dependencies
- 4. Deploy model as Web Service to Docker container
+ 4. Deploy model as Web Service to Docker Container
- 5. Deploy model as a Web Service on local machine
+ 5. Deploy model as a Web Service on Local Machine
  6. Steps to train the model